melroy89/cmake-docker/README.md

 # Cmake, Ninja, Boost, cppcheck/cpplint, Doxygen Docker Image

 All the packages you will ever need to build your C++ code with [Cmake](https://cmake.org/) in a Docker container.
-Based on Debian Buster slim.
+Based on Debian Bullseye slim.

 Optionally you can use the [Ninja build system](https://ninja-build.org/) and [Boost libaries](https://www.boost.org/).